How to Manage Personal Stress When the World Feels Overwhelming

 The Guilt and Helplessness Loop

-Living in the Bay Area — in San Francisco, Oakland, Berkeley — where activism and civic engagement are woven into daily life, many people feel a deep responsibility to stay informed and involved.
+Living in the Bay Area — in San Francisco, Oakland, and Berkeley — where activism and civic engagement are deeply woven into daily life, many people feel a strong responsibility to stay informed and involved.

 I hold a great deal of privilege that protects my family from certain vulnerabilities.
-And yet, there are still areas of our lives that are too fragile.
-I still feel stressed.
-There are only so many hours, so much energy, so many resources to help.
-So for those with less access to resources, I can truly only imagine the state of survival their nervous system is in from distress.
+And yet, there are still areas of our lives that feel fragile.
+I still experience stress.
+There are only so many hours, so much energy, and so many resources available to help.

-When I zoom out to the scale of global need, it feels overwhelming.
-The gap between what exists and what is needed feels enormous.
+When I zoom out to the scale of global need, it becomes overwhelming.
+The gap between what exists and what is needed can feel enormous.

 Shouldn’t I be doing more?

-This is how anxiety and moral stress often reinforce each other.
-The cycle feeds itself.
+This is how anxiety and moral stress begin to reinforce each other — creating a cycle that feeds itself.

 “I should do more.”